 - Massive coughing up of blood

-U.S. public health policy requires health care providers to report cases of TB and to treat or quarantine all patients.
-Most patients may remain at home, but all should be kept from any new contacts for at least 2 weeks after treatment begins.
+U.S. public health policy requires health care providers to report cases of TB and to treat or quarantine all people infected.
+Most people may remain at home, but all should be kept from any new contacts for at least 2 weeks after treatment begins.
 The elderly and those who are acutely ill or have multidrug resistant TB should be hospitalized for the first few weeks of treatment.

 It is essential to take all TB medication exactly as prescribed in order to cure TB and prevent drug resistance.
-Sputum samples are collected and tested monthly.
+Doctors will collect and test sputum samples monthly.
 If tests are still positive after 3 months of treatment, the infection is considered multidrug resistant and a change in medications is in order.

 - Infants born to mothers with infectious TB should be separated from the mother until she is no longer contagious.
-The infant should then be tested for TB at 4 - 6 weeks and 3 - 4 months.
+The infant should then be tested for TB at 4 to 6 weeks and 3 to 4 months.